rosenfeld/oojspec/README.md

 # What about non-Rails applications?

-There are two ways you can use oojspec with non-Rails applications.
+There are a few ways you can use oojspec with non-Rails applications.

+## Integrate the NPM package with the Karma runner

+This is what I recommend most.
+There's some in-progress work to integrate oojspec and Karma and I'll describe the details here soon.

+## Using the Rails engine

 If you want to take advantage of the Rails asset pipeline, [here](https://github.com/rosenfeld/jasmine_assets_enabler/tree/oojs)